We throw around words like open data, database, and data structure a lot. But what do they really mean for our waters?

 Data is a word that gets used a lot.
 While it’s true that any observation or snapshot on its own is a piece of data, when we talk about our data we are often talking about data as a collection of observations — after a while, a series of snapshots starts to tell us a story.

 Think of a friend who heads out to the forest for a walk.
 It’ll be much easier to know their route, speed, and direction by scrolling through all the pictures they took in that day rather than one single picture from a random point in time.
 One day’s worth of photos will tell a different story than a week’s, or a year’s.

 That’s the difference between a data point (one picture), a dataset (a day, or a week’s worth of pictures), and a database (every picture on their phone).
 Following?

 Water quality data is a collection of observations of key water test parameters.
 Interpreting water quality data involves integrating quality assessments, visual representation, statistics, and ecology.

-In this article, we will walk through the world of aquatic data science, moving from how to read a single observation, to how to understand a small dataset, to finally an understanding of databases and their impact on water science.
+In this article, we will walk through the world of aquatic data science, moving from how to read a single observation, how to understand a small dataset, and finally how to understand how databases work and their impact on water science.

 Let’s jump in!

 How to read an observation: one water quality data point